FalcoN046/FAL3014/index.md

  originalText(decrypt1, k))

 _**Output**_
- ENTER WITHOUT SPACES IN UPPERCASE, FOR SPACE ADD LETTER:'S' (or) REMOVE EXTRA 'S' FROM THE FINAL OUTPUT THIS IS SRIKRISHNA
+ ENTER IN UPPERCASE,FOR SPACE ADD LETTER 'S' (or) REMOVE EXTRA 'S' FROM THE FINAL OUTPUT THIS IS PROFSPUD ciphertext : BdpqJrAoDpFoAlIb
- ciphertext: BdpqJrAoGpsAseGfEj
- Ciphertext1: drpejpAsG_BJGsEqoAf_
- decrypt1: BdpqJrAoGpsAseGfEj
- Original/Decrypted Text: THISSISSSRIKRISHNA
- HERE,
- S=SPACE
- THE FINAL OUTPUT= THIS IS SRIKRISHNA
+ Ciphertext1 : drplpAFIBJDAqoob
+ decrypt1 : BdpqJrAoDpFoAlIb
+ Original/Decrypted Text : THISSISSPROFSPUD
+ (S=SPACE)